casibase/casibase/README.md

-Casbin-forum
+Casnode
 ====

-Casbin-forum is the official forum for Casbin developers and users.
+Casnode is the official forum for Casbin developers and users.

 ## Link